wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Step 1.
 Prepare to Send Data to Wavefront

-You can prepare to send data from your application to the Wavefront service in either of 2 ways:
+**Choose** one of the following ways for your application to send metrics, histograms, and trace data to the Wavefront service:
-* The simplest way is to use direct ingestion, which gets you up and running with minimal preparation.
+* The simplest way is to use direct ingestion to send data directly to the Wavefront service.
+This gets you up and running with minimal preparation.
-* For large-scale deployments, you'll need a Wavefront proxy to provide resilience to internet outages, control over data queuing and filtering, and more.
-(You must use a proxy if your code is already instrumented with a 3rd party solution, such as [Jaeger](jaeger.html).)
+* For large-scale deployments, you'll need a Wavefront proxy to forward data from your application to the Wavefront service.
+Using a proxy provides resilience to internet outages, control over data queuing and filtering, and more.

-**Prepare for direct ingestion.** Gather the following information, which you will need when you instrument your code.
-This information will enable your instrumented application to send metrics and trace data directly to Wavefront.
+**To prepare for direct ingestion:** Gather the following information, which you will need to specify when you instrument your code.

 1. Identify the URL of your Wavefront instance.
 This is the URL you connect to when you log in to Wavefront, typically something like `https://virunga.wavefront.com`.
 2. [Obtain an API token](wavefront_api.html#generating-an-api-token).

-**Prepare a Wavefront proxy.** If you need to send data through a Wavefront proxy, follow these steps to set up the proxy.
+**To prepare a Wavefront proxy:** If you need to send data through a Wavefront proxy, follow these steps to set up the proxy.
 You will need to specify information from these steps when you instrument your code.

 1. On the host that will run the proxy, [install the proxy](proxies_installing.html#proxy-installation).
 If you already have a proxy installed, you may need to upgrade it.
 You need Version 4.33 or later.
 2. On the proxy host, open the proxy configuration file `wavefront.conf` for editing.
 The [path to the file](proxies_configuring.html#paths) depends on the host.